 GOALS: 1) To raise awareness about the importance of brand protection in the sports and entertainment industries; 2) To contribute to the development of a knowledge base about the legal and business aspects of brand protection by encouraging Marquette law student scholarship about this topic; and 3) To help Marquette University Law School and the National Sports Law Institute maintain their status as leading providers of sports law education by encouraging the academic study of legal and business issues in connection with the protection of sports-related intellectual property rights.

-JUDGING AND CRITERIA, SELECTION: Student articles must be submitted by email to Professor Anderson, the NSLI Associate Director, by March 7, 2014, for review and evaluation by a panel of judges comprised of academics and industry professionals (including Anne Wall).
+JUDGING AND CRITERIA, SELECTION: Student articles must be submitted using the Competition webform found here by Monday, March 2, 2015, for review and evaluation by a panel of judges comprised of academics and industry professionals (including Anne Wall).
 The body of the email should confirm that the author has complied with all of the guidelines for authors for the Marquette Sports Law Review.

 MENTORING PROCESS: For guidance about potential topics and research methodology, students interested in this writing competition are encouraged to consult with Anne Wall (visit her website at www.navigatewithpurpose.com), Professor Matt Mitten, and/or Professor Paul Anderson.
 This mentoring process is designed to help students gain a better understanding of the knowledge and skills necessary to become a specialist in sports brand protection and to produce work worthy of publication with the potential to lead to job opportunities in this field.